DevPulse100dv/DevPulse100dv/README.md

 🌟 Welcome to My GitHub Portfolio!
 Hi there!
-I'm Rakshitha, a passionate Developer with a keen interest in Tech and Innovation.
+I'm devpulse100dv, a passionate Developer with a keen interest in Tech and Innovation.

 🚀 About Me
 🌱 Currently pursuing engineering in learning Artifical Intelligence and Machine Learning.